cse3903-2024sp-giles/nebulas-simulator/README.md

 ## Running the Program

-To run nebulas-simulator, use the following command syntax:
+To run nebulas-simulator, use the following command:

 ```console
 java -jar target/giles-nebulas-simulator-1.0-SNAPSHOT.jar [input_file]